4lt3rr/4lt3rr.github.io/src/content/posts/2025/LACTF/writeup.md

 From the security checks on the binary, we can make several key observations:

-- No Stack Canary: The binary does not use stack canaries, meaning it lacks protection against stack-based buffer overflows.
+- No `Stack Canary`: The binary does not use stack canaries, meaning it lacks protection against stack-based buffer overflows.
 This makes it easier to overwrite return addresses without triggering a security check.

-- PIE Enabled: Position Independent Executable (PIE) is enabled, which means that memory addresses are randomized on each execution.
+- `PIE Enabled`: `Position Independent Executable (PIE)` is enabled, which means that memory addresses are randomized on each execution.
 This makes absolute address leaks necessary for a reliable exploit.

-- NX Enabled: The Non-Executable (NX) bit is enabled, preventing direct execution of shellcode on the stack.
-An exploit would likely require techniques like ROP (Return-Oriented Programming).
+- `NX Enabled`: `The Non-Executable (NX)` bit is enabled, preventing direct execution of shellcode on the stack.
+An exploit would likely require techniques like `ROP (Return-Oriented Programming)`.

-- Partial RELRO: Partial Relocation Read-Only (RELRO) suggests that the GOT (Global Offset Table) is writable, which could be useful for GOT overwrite attacks.
+- `Partial RELRO`: `Partial Relocation Read-Only (RELRO)` suggests that the `GOT (Global Offset Table)` is writable, which could be useful for `GOT overwrite` attacks.

-- Not Stripped: Since the binary is not stripped, function symbols are available, making reverse engineering and exploit development easier.

 But before we know what to to next we need to analysis the `pseudo-code` gave by IDA: